 Steps to change root password in phpMyAdmin

-Step 1: Login to your phpMyAdmin, don’t select any database in the page
+Step 1: Log in to your phpMyAdmin, don’t select any database on the page

 Step 2: Select the “User accounts” tab in the main menu.
 You will be able to see all the user accounts and their privileges

 Step 3: Check the user “root” whose hostname is localhost.
 Click the “Edit Privileges” link

 Step 4: Once you click on to that link, it will direct you to the Global privileges page, On that page, you will find the “Change Password” tab.